-Our latest social impact report was released in March 2022 ("Social Impact Report 2021").
+Our latest ESG report was released in December 2022.
 The report can be viewed on the Company's website.
 The report provides information on how we focus our efforts around ESG factors through the lens of product leadership, operational excellence, supporting our people and robust governance.
+It also provides information on our targets and aspirations for reducing our GHG emissions.
 At the Group level, we are facilitating operational alignment on ESG messaging and targets to ensure our regions are supported with clear plans and measurable action items.
 Our regional leaders are well engaged with business led ESG initiatives, as their collective resources and energy ultimately will deliver on our tangible sustainability goals.
 At RWC, we also recognise that climate action is imperative.
 We acknowledge that, as part of the manufacturing community, we carry a responsibility to evolve our practices and embed sustainability as a core concept throughout our value chain, integrate it into our business strategies, and purposefully thread it into our cultural fabric.

-For more detail on how RWC drives sustainability through its business strategy please see our social impact reports.
+For more detail on how RWC drives sustainability through its business strategy please see our ESG reports.
 Running our business responsibly is vital to the Company's long-term future as decisions made can have important consequences for the economy, society, and the environment.

 As a manufacturer and distributor, we recognise that our operations have an environmental footprint and that we need to manage the social and environmental impacts of our supply chain.
 There may be climate related factors which impact our operations in both the near and longer term.
 For example, these impacts could be in areas such as availability and cost of materials used in our products or manufacturing processes, transport and/or occurrence of extreme weather events.
 We continue to assess our climate related business risks and how best to mitigate these.
 We have established an ongoing project to identify and capture emissions information and then set appropriate, practical targets and plans to achieve these.
 Material climate related risks identified will be incorporated into our enterprise risk management processes.
 The Board's ESG Committee has oversight of these activities.
-We also report on our progress through our social impact reports.
+We report on our progress through our ESG reports.